Ken11514/AAE2004_t1_GP8/README.md

 </table>

 <h3>&nbsp;&nbsp;&nbsp;&nbsp;Cost Speciffication</h3>
-&nbsp;&nbsp;&nbsp;&nbsp;More cost will be calculated when trivaling in the cost intensive area.
+&nbsp;&nbsp;&nbsp;&nbsp;More cost will be calculated when travelling in the cost intensive area.
 Extra 20% in Fuel cost intensive area and 40% for Time cost intsnsive area.

 | key | A321neo | A330-900neo | A350-900|
 | :---: | :---: | :---: | :---: |